luoshang722/btcd/docs/configure_peer_server_listen_interfaces.md

 |--listen=127.0.0.1:9337 --listen=[::1]:9333|IPv4 localhost on port 9337 and IPv6 localhost on port 9333|
 |--listen=:9333 --listen=:9337|all interfaces on ports 9333 and 9337|

-The following config file would configure ltcd to only listen on localhost for both IPv4 and IPv6:
+The following config file would configure qtumd to only listen on localhost for both IPv4 and IPv6:

 ```text
 [Application Options]